MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/Save-Help.md

 ### -DestinationPath

-Specifies the path to the directory in which the help files are saved.
+Specifies the path of the folder in which the help files are saved.
-Enter the path to a directory.
 Do not specify a file name or file name extension.

 ```yaml